imthenachoman/nSPTiles/temp.md

 Paramater Reference:

-parameter | required | explanation
+parameter name | required | explanation
 --- | --- | ---
 nSPTilesJSPath | yes | the path to `nSPTiles.1.0.min.js` or `nSPTiles.1.0.js`
 FontAwesomeCSSPath | optional | the path to the Font-Awesome CSS